Portfolio Stocks & Shares ISA Account

 How do I make withdrawals?

 To withdraw money from your account, you are required to complete the relevant form available on Simply Ethical website.
-We will only place withdrawal instructions, both one-off and regulars on the 8th day of each month (or the first available Business Day after the 8th where such date does not fall on a Business Day).
+We will only place withdrawal instructions on the 8th day of each month (or the first available Business Day after the 8th where such date does not fall on a Business Day).
 Your money should be available in your nominated account within 4 working days of this date.
 Please note we need to be in receipt of relevant form by the 5th of each month to process the payments in the same month.

 Any withdrawal request constitutes an instruction to us to sell each fund held within your portfolio by the same proportion to the extent required to provide you with the cash sum requested.
 We will not have any discretion as to which funds within the portfolio are sold.